szymdzum/kumakdev/src/content/blog/01-getting-started/index.md

 // src/consts.ts

 export const ABOUT: Metadata = {
-  TITLE: "About",
+  TITLE: 'About',
-  DESCRIPTION: "Astro Micro is a fork of Astro Nano.", };
+  DESCRIPTION: 'Astro Micro is a fork of Astro Nano.', };
 ```